 Payments and Billing: For information about bills, one-time payments, and monthly payment plans, please contact our colleagues in the Office of Enrollment Services: enrollment-services.catholic.edu.
 To waive the CUA Student Medical Insurance, visit here: humanresources.catholic.edu/studentinsurance

-We hope you are excited to start a new school year at CUA!
+We hope you are excited to start a year at Catholic University!
 Please let us know if you have any questions about the financial aid process.
-We look forward to seeing you in the fall.

 Office of Student Financial Assistance